huggingface/transformers/examples/research_projects/jax-projects/README.md

 Here is a collection of some more tips:

-- We strongly recommend to work as publicly as possible during the week so that other teams and the organizers can best help you.
+- We strongly recommend to work as publicly and collaboratively as possible during the week so that other teams and the organizers can best help you.
 This includes publishing important discussions on the forum and making use of the [🤗 hub](http://huggingface.co/) to have a version control for your models and training logs.